mdefenders/it-works-on-my-machine/README.md

 ### GitHub Actions (CI)

+Reusable workflows were created for each branch and code promotion step to ensure logical separation, code reuse, and make the CI/CD process easier to maintain and more reliable.

+Most workflow steps and components are also implemented as reusable workflows using Bash scripts, specifically for the testing assignment.
+In a real-world scenario, it is recommended to implement custom GitHub Actions with proper testing and packaging to improve maintainability and reduce job runs.

 The CI pipeline, implemented with GitHub Actions, performs the following steps:

 - Code quality checks: linting, unit tests, and coverage threshold enforcement